-“when the inner garden is under cultivation and God’s Spirit is present, harvests are regular events.
+“When the inner garden is under cultivation and God’s Spirit is present, harvests are regular events.
 The fruits?
-Things like courage, hope, love, endurance, joy, and lots of peace.” ― Gordon MacDonald, Ordering Your Private World
+Things like courage, hope, love, endurance, joy, and lots of peace.” ― Ordering Your Private World

 I self-published a book through Amazon in 2015.
-The book was compiled in 2000 a few months after my father died.
-It is a compilation of things he wrote.
+The book was compiled in 2000 a few months after my father died and is a collection of his writings.
 Dad was a rather private person including his writing.

-At it’s first go, the compiling was a vehicle allowing me to stay, for a time, close to Dad and to process the grief of loosing him too soon.
+At its first go, the compiling was a vehicle allowing me to stay, for a time, close to Dad and to process the grief of losing him too soon.
 Other opportunities came to continue the process and, as it should, the pain of his departure dimmed.
 The sense of loss gave way to a quiet joy of knowing, really knowing he was at peace.

-That first “book”, a simple word document assembled in loose leaf style and photocopied, went to immediate family.
+That first “book”, a simple Word document assembled in loose leaf style and photocopied, went to my immediate family.
 I presented copies at a family gathering on Memorial Day weekend 2000, a few months after Dad was laid to rest.

 More Remembering – The Writings of HANCOCK

-After he passed, I had a desire to visit the place that had meant so much to him, but over time, the desire slowly moved to the back burner.
-Until the fall of 2014 when an opportunity emerged to join a short term mission trip to Costa Rica myself.
+After he passed, I desired to visit the place that had meant so much to him, but over time, the desire slowly moved to the back burner.
+Until the fall of 2014 when an opportunity emerged to join a short-term mission trip to Costa Rica myself.
 I made the trip in late spring of 2015.

-Preparation for this trip drew me back to the folder of Dad’s writings and prompted the scanning several hundred Kodak slides he took of the various mission trips.
-These I took with me in CD form to share with those at the mission I would serve.
-This included the missionary who inspired Daddy to make these trips to Costa Rica.
+Preparation for this trip drew me back to the folder of Dad’s writings and prompted the scanning of several hundred Kodak slides he took of the various mission trips.
+I took it with me in CD form to share with those at the mission I would serve.
+This included the missionary who inspired Daddy to travel to Costa Rica.

 More to Come

 My trip to Costa Rica in 2015 provided context to the latter project.
-The dedication for the Costa Rica truck book will read something like: “This book is dedicated to all who never thought they were doing anything special, but who’s life demonstrated the extraordinary in the ordinary.
+The dedication for the Costa Rica truck book will read something like: “This book is dedicated to all who never thought they were doing anything special, but whose life demonstrated the extraordinary in the ordinary.“

 In the meantime, The Writings of HANCOCK is available on Amazon.
 Purchase it here.